chunyang-wen/chunyang-wen.github.io/_posts/2026/2026-06-05-trading-basics.md

 *   **P/E Ratio (Price-to-Earnings Ratio):** The ratio of a company's share price to its earnings per share.
 *   **EPS (Earnings Per Share):** The company's net profit divided by the number of outstanding shares.
 *   **Market Capitalization:** The total market value of a company's outstanding shares of stock.
+*   **Enterprise Value (EV):** A broader valuation measure that includes market cap, debt, and cash.
+It helps compare companies with different capital structures.
 *   **P/B Ratio (Price-to-Book Ratio):** Compares a firm's market value to its book value.
 *   **ROE (Return on Equity):** Net income divided by shareholders' equity.
 *   **Revenue Growth & Profit Margin:** How fast is the company growing its sales, and what percentage of that sales turns into pure profit?